OpenRadioss/OpenRadioss/HOWTO.md

           -verbose           : Verbose build
           -clean             : clean build directory

-### Build OpenRadioss with Visual Studio 2019
+### Build OpenRadioss with Visual Studio

+This sections assumes, that Intel OneAPI Compiler was successfully installed.
+Procedure was tested on Visual Studio 2019 and Visual Studio 2022

-* Launch Visual Studio 2019
+* Launch Visual Studio

 * Choose `Open Local Folder` option and select the OpenRadioss directory from your clone.